 Each student is assigned a faculty advisor the first week of classes.
 Students are expected to meet with their advisor at least twice per academic trimester during the four academic trimesters.
-Additional meetings may be necessary if there are any academic, fieldwork, professional behavior, or personal issues impacting participationin program, academic, or fieldwork performance.
-Students who do not schedule twice a semester advisement meetings will be referred for a Professional Behaviors Checklist review.
+Additional meetings may be necessary if there are any academic, fieldwork, professional behavior, or personal issues impacting participation in program, academic, or fieldwork performance.
 The faculty advisor is required to maintain documentation of each meeting in writing on the advisement form that will be maintained in the student's file.
 Students will receive a copy of the completed form.
 All advisement forms will be destroyed upon the student's graduation.